 Dr Genevieve Bishop’s support team are a dedicated and experienced group, who provide a warm, caring and compassionate extended environment for you to discuss your medical requirements safely and with complete confidence.

 Christine Sutton – Midwife

-As a mother of two young children and a midwife she acknowledges that pregnancy and birth are normal physiological parts of a women’s life, however Chrissy believes that how we birth and who supports us are an incredibly important part of the journey.
+Pregnancy is an exciting time in a family’s life, but it can also be a time filled with many questions and worries.
+Chrissy strives to provide individualised care for each woman and her family with a friendly, professional approach to maternity care.
+As a mother of two young children, she acknowledges that pregnancy and birth are normal physiological parts of a woman’s life, however Chrissy believes that how we birth and who supports us are an incredibly important part of the journey.

 Tess Elliott – Midwife

 Tess is an experienced midwife of many years and an important member of our team.

 Anne-Marie brings with her many years of experience in health, having held positions managing both General and Specialist Practices in Sydney, Brisbane and the Gold Coast.